aartisr/fractals-web/README.md

     runs/
 ```

-## Key Surfaces

-- Home: a launchpad for students, educators, and researchers
-- Fractals: interactive generation and analysis
-- Discovery: shared examples, challenge pages, bookmarks, and analytics
-- Box Count: ROI-based fractal dimension analysis
-- Compare: structured image comparison and interpretation
-- Tumor Detection: guided, caution-aware biomedical evidence view
-- Runs: searchable run history and export hub

-## Scripts

-- `npm run dev` starts local development
-- `npm run build` compiles and bundles production assets
-- `npm run preview` serves the built app locally
-- `npm run lint` runs ESLint checks
-- `npm run test` runs the Node test suite

-## Deployment
+## Deployment Notes

-This repo is Vercel-ready for SPA routing.
+This repository is ready for Vercel-style SPA deployment.

 - Build command: `npm run build`
 - Output directory: `dist`
-- Dynamic routes such as `/workbench/fractals`, `/workbench/discover`, and `/workbench/runs/:id` are rewritten to `index.html`
+- Routes such as `/workbench/fractals`, `/workbench/discover`, and `/workbench/runs/:id` are configured to resolve through `index.html`

-Before deploying, run the production build locally to verify the bundle and route setup.
+Before deploying, run the production build locally to validate routing and bundle integrity.

-## Notes
+## Implementation Notes

-- API-backed features connect through `src/core/services/api.ts`.
+- API-backed features connect through `src/core/services/api.ts`
-- Run history and shared artifacts use localStorage fallbacks so the app stays usable even when backend state is limited.
+- Run history and sharing use localStorage fallbacks when backend data is unavailable
-- Tumor detection runs in the browser with bundled ONNX weights under `public/models/`.
+- Tumor detection runs in the browser using bundled ONNX weights under `public/models/`
-- The ONNX Runtime browser bundle is vendored under `public/vendor/ort/` so the app can work offline without a CDN dependency.
+- The ONNX Runtime browser bundle is vendored under `public/vendor/ort/` so the app works without a CDN dependency
-- The homepage, discovery feed, and result cards are designed to keep the product easy to understand on first visit and easy to revisit later.
+- The homepage and discovery surfaces are designed to feel polished on first visit and useful on repeat visits

 ## Documentation